-Furthermore, multiple reports by news agencies such as the British Broadcasting Corporation ("BBC") assert that kidnapping activities have surged across various parts of Nigeria especially in the country's central states.
-The insurgence of Boko Haram activity in Northern Nigeria remain contributors to the regions' security challenges.
+Political and economic stability in Nigeria have historically been volatile driven by religious conflicts, terrorism, security issues, civil unrest, socio-economic, ethnic and sectional/regional-based agitations.
+There have been multiple reports by news agencies such as the British Broadcasting Corporation ("BBC") assert that kidnapping activities have surged across various parts of Nigeria, especially in the country's central states.
+The insurgence of Boko Haram activity in Northern Nigeria remains a contributor to the regions' security challenges.
 More so, if the Federal Government is unable to address key causal factors such as poverty, low levels of education, religious intolerance, and weak enforcement of law and order, these security risks may persist.